redowlphoto/redowlphoto-site/content/about/index.md

 ---

 ## Artist statement
-I create quiet, pared-back photographs shaped by minimalism and a modernist sense of form.
-Simple lines, open horizons and restrained colour are the tools I use to create images that feel unhurried and spacious.
-Whether I am on the coast, in a city square or on a mountain path, I look for a clear structure: light meeting edge, mass meeting void.
-The subject may be the sea, a wall, a tree or a passer-by, but the aim is the same — reduce distraction so the mood of a place can come through.
-The work sits between document and abstraction.
-It does not describe everything; it suggests enough for the viewer to complete.
-Most photographs are made on Denmark’s east coast around Mariager Fjord, Als Odde and Øster Hurup, with ongoing series from other places as well.
+I make quiet, pared-back photographs guided by minimalism and a modernist eye for form.
+Simple lines, open horizons and muted colour keep space and stillness in the frame.
+Whether on the coast, in a city square or on a mountain path, I look for clear structure-light against edge, mass against void.
+Sea, wall, tree or passer-by: the aim is always to remove distraction so the mood of a place can surface.
+The work sits between document and abstraction, suggesting more than it states.
+Most images are from Denmark’s east coast around Mariager Fjord, Als Odde and Øster Hurup, with ongoing series elsewhere.

 ## Locations
 Mariager Fjord · Als Odde · Øster Hurup